 “The Howling Storm: Weather, Climate, and the American Civil War is…an invaluable resource for students of the American Civil War.
 Never again should a battle, campaign, or event be studied without Kenneth Noe’s offering close at hand.”–Emerging Civil War

-“Utilizing everything from Smithsonian Institution records to soldiers’ letters, Noe reconstructs daily high/low temperatures and precipitation levels for nearly every major battle and campaign, details the lived experience of that weather, and elaborates on the ways it helped determine victory or defeat…..Noe’s exhaustive account drives home his point that understanding the experience of Civil War combat means understand. . . .
+“Utilizing everything from Smithsonian Institution records to soldiers’ letters, Noe reconstructs daily high/low temperatures and precipitation levels for nearly every major battle and campaign, details the lived experience of that weather, and elaborates on the ways it helped determine victory or defeat…..Noe’s exhaustive account drives home his point that understanding the experience of Civil War combat means understanding the ecological contexts in which it occurred. . . .
 The Howling Storm is a great reminder that the winds of war are often more than a metaphor.””–Journal of Southern History

 “The Howling Storm is a magnum opus that successfully challenges historians to rethink all they have ever known of the war.”–Civil War Monitor